 - NCREIF Open-End Diversified Core (NFI-ODCE) Index for Private Core Real Estate measures the investment returns of 38 open-end commingled funds reporting since its inception in 1978 on both a historical and current basis (with 24 funds active in the index today). - FTSE Nareit All US Equity REIT index for US REITS is a free-float adjusted, market capitalization-weighted index of U.S. equity REITs.
-Constituents of the index include all tax-qualified REITs with more than 50 percent of total assets in qualifying real estate assets other than mortgages secured by real property. - S&P is an American credit rating agency that publishes financial research and analysis and issues credit ratings for companies and debt obligations. - S&P 500 is a market-capitalization-weighted index of the 500 largest U.S. publicly traded companies. - Moody's is an American credit rating agency that publishes financial research and analysis and issues credit ratings for companies and debt obligations. - Bloomberg Barclays US Corporate Investment Grade Bond Index measures the investment grade, fixed-rate, taxable corporate bond market. - Bloomberg Barclays US Aggregate Bond Index represents securities that are SEC-registered, taxable, and dollar denominated.
+Constituents of the index include all tax-qualified REITs with more than 50 percent of total assets in qualifying real estate assets other than mortgages secured by real property. - S&P is an American credit rating agency that publishes financial research and analysis and issues credit ratings for companies and debt obligations. - S&P 500 is a market-capitalization-weighted index of the 500 largest U.S. publicly traded companies. - S&P 600 is a market-capitalization-weighted index designed to measure the performance of 600 small-capitalization companies in the U.S. equity market. - MSCI Japan is a market-capitalization-weighted index designed to measure the performance the large and mid-cap segments of the Japanese equity market. - Moody's is an American credit rating agency that publishes financial research and analysis and issues credit ratings for companies and debt obligations. - Bloomberg Barclays US Corporate Investment Grade Bond Index measures the investment grade, fixed-rate, taxable corporate bond market. - Bloomberg Barclays US Aggregate Bond Index ("US Agg") represents securities that are SEC-registered, taxable, and dollar denominated.
 The index covers the U.S. investment grade fixed rate bond market, with index components for government and corporate securities, mortgage pass-through securities, and asset-backed securities.
-These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis. - ICE BofA 7-10 Year US Treasury Index represents US treasury securities with a remaining term to maturity of greater than or equal to 7 years and less than 10 years. - Green Street Advisors, LLC ("Green Street") is an independent research and advisory firm specializing in commercial real estate and real estate investment trusts (REITs)
+These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis. - ICE BofA 7-10 Year US Treasury Index represents US treasury securities with a remaining term to maturity of greater than or equal to 7 years and less than 10 years. - Green Street Advisors, LLC ("Green Street") is an independent research and advisory firm specializing in commercial real estate and real estate investment trusts (REITs).

 An investment in KREST is not a direct investment in real estate, and has material differences from a direct investment in real estate, including those related to fees and expenses, liquidity and tax treatment.
 KREST's share price is subject to less volatility because its per share NAV is based on the value of the real estate assets it owns and is not subject to market pricing forces as is the price of corporate and treasury bonds.
 Although KREST's share price is subject to less volatility, the value of real estate may fluctuate and may be worth less than was initially paid for it.
-KREST shares are significantly less liquid than US REITs, equities and corporate bonds. and are not immune to fluctuations.
+KREST shares are significantly less liquid than US REITs, equities and corporate bonds, and are not immune to fluctuations.